-This section features videos and training materials to help employees of financial institutions learn about Canadian bank notes.
+This section features training materials to help employees of financial institutions learn about Canadian bank notes.

-These tools will help front-line tellers and high-volume cash handlers in back offices continue to offer quality notes to Canadians.
+These tools will help front-line tellers and high-volume cash handlers in back offices offer quality notes to Canadians.
 You will learn:

 - how to verify the security features of bank notes

-- about quality standards and best practices for handling, sorting and packaging both polymer and paper bank notes
+- about quality standards and best practices for handling, sorting and packaging bank notes

 Armed with this knowledge, you will continue to be at the forefront in the fight against counterfeiting.

 The Bank provides free training seminars through our offices in Vancouver, Calgary, Ottawa, Toronto, Montréal and Halifax.
 These presentations can be customized to suit your organization's needs.
 Topics include:

 - sorting fit, unfit, mutilated and contaminated notes